gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/packs-manager.md

 ## The Packs Support plug-in

 The GNU ARM Eclipse Packs Support plug-in is intended to manage (list/install/inspect/remove) packs from multiple sources.
-It currently implements the specifications of CMSIS Packs v1.2, as defined by ARM/Keil, with some extensions.
+It currently implements the specifications of **CMSIS Packs**, as defined by [ARM/Keil](http://www.keil.com/pack/doc/CMSIS/Pack/html/index.html), with some extensions.

 ## Configuration